Last updated: May 29, 2026

 |---|---|---|

-Reality check: Medicaid coverage does not mean every dentist takes your plan.
-Ask the office, “Are you taking new Nebraska Medicaid adult patients under my plan?” before you schedule.
+Reality check: Medicaid coverage is not the same as quick access.
+Some dental offices may not take new adult Medicaid patients.
+Ask the office, “Are you taking new Nebraska Medicaid adult patients under my exact plan?” before you schedule.

-If you do not qualify for Medicaid, or if you cannot find a Medicaid dentist soon, check clinics and dental schools.
-These places may not be free, but they can be much cheaper than private care.
+If you do not qualify for Medicaid, cannot find a Medicaid dentist, or need a second option, check community clinics and dental schools.
+These places may still have fees, but they can be a better starting point than calling private offices at random.

 Community health centers